 If you stay the whole week, your foot passenger ticket is included in the week price.
-Tell the conductor you are going to he Women’s Camp (say: “Kvindelejr klippekort”).
-For your car or motorcycle, you have to pay in camp (see travel costs).
+Tell the conductor you are going to the Women’s Camp (say: Kvindelejr klippekort).
+For your car or motorcycle you have to pay at the camp (see travel costs).

-How to get to Kragenæs
+How to get to Kragenæs From Copenhagen

-The bus arrives in time for the Kragenæs-Femø ferry at 13:20.
+The bus arrives in time for the Kragenæs-Femø ferry at 1.25 pm.

 There is a toilet on the bus.